China virus toll rises to nine as pandemic fears grow

 On Tuesday the death toll stood at six with about 300 confirmed cases.

 WHO spokesman Tarik Jasarevic said new cases of the coronavirus would appear as China stepped up monitoring.
-“If you increase surveillance and testing you are likely to get new numbers,” he added.

-Li said there was as yet no evidence of “super-spreaders” capable of disseminating the virus more widely, as happened during the SARS outbreak, but authorities were alert to the potential danger.
+Li said there was as yet no evidence of “super-spreaders” capable of disseminating the virus more widely, as happened during the SARS outbreak.

 Fifteen medical personnel are among those infected in China.
 Symptoms include fever, coughing and difficulty breathing.
-The viral infection can cause pneumonia and can be passed from person to person.
+The viral infection can cause pneumonia and be passed from person to person.

 Though the origin of the virus has yet to be identified, WHO said the primary source was probably animal.
 Chinese officials have linked the outbreak to Wuhan’s seafood market.